How to spot the right marketing agency for you

 With that distinction made, let’s get down to brass tacks.

-Ideally, agencies prefer to operate very methodically—and that’s all well and good—but when you need something done yesterday, it’s a huge relief to have a partner in your corner that can dive in and will bend over backwards to help you get stuff done.
+Ideally, agencies prefer to operate very methodically—and that’s all well and good—but when you need something done yesterday, it’s a huge relief to have a partner in your corner that can dive right in and will bend over backwards to help you get stuff done.

 Creative environments can be chaotic, so it’s important to find an agency that has all their ducks in a row, with well-defined processes.
 But how can you know?
 Here are some reasonable expectations you’re allowed to have as a client.